sumana2001/sumana2001/README.md

 - 🔭 I’m currently working on Virtual Classroom
 - 🌱 I’m currently learning Unity,Algos
 - 👯 I’m looking to collaborate on Github
-- 🤔 I’m looking for help with Competative coding
+- 🤔 I’m looking for help with competitive coding
 - 💬 Ask me about tech related stuffs and dance
 - 📫 How to reach me: sumana.basu2001@gmail.com
 - 😄 Pronouns: Her/She